ipfs/ipfs-camp-2022/README.md

 The schedule for the event can be found at **https://2022.ipfs.camp/#schedule**

-Join other campers and chat on our Slack! **INSERT A WAY TO JOIN HERE**
+Join other campers and chat on the [IPFS Camp Slack](https://join.slack.com/t/ipfs-camp/shared_invite/zt-1gh6dc0ua-T0oVLSHNkvteGheH7cyiDg)!